-Edited content that has a higher post production value than non-rich content.
+Edited content that has a higher post-production value than non-rich content.
 Premium Courses, while still professionally done, were considered non-rich content.
 Not as much effort was given to graphics maybe, or variety of music.
 The end result is still professional and effective, but the same amount of time is not given to the project.

 S